ElisaCastelli/CPAC_CollectiveDynamicPortrait/README.md

 ## Demo:

 The first demo developed works in a local way with a server Python which communicates with the Processing application using the OSC protocol, as shown in the workflow's picture.
+Currently the part regarding sound and Supercollider has not already been implemented.

 ![Workflow](readme_images/workFlow.png)